New Democracy (Greece): Fifth government (2019–present)

 In the 2019 legislative election, New Democracy won 158 seats in the 300-seat Hellenic Parliament, a majority of the seats, enabling it to form a government on its own under Prime Minister Kyriakos Mitsotakis.

 During the COVID-19 pandemic, Mitsotakis' efforts to deal with the prolonged lockdown in Greece received widespread praise from Greek and International press, analysts, and academics, for the well-structured approach and continuous reliance on scientific expertise of the Greek pandemic task force, headed by Sotiris Tsiodras.
 In 2021, the country managed to keep the new cases of COVID-19 to low levels by enforcing back to back strict lockdowns in Athens and Thessaloniki, and enabling different emergency protocols for rural areas.
 At the same time the government focused on tackling the pandemic before the launch of the 2021 summer tourist season in an attempt to boost the country's economy.

-During Mitsotakis's term as prime minister, he has received praise for his pro-European and technocratic governance, his handling of the COVID-19 pandemic in Greece, and is credited with the modernization and digitalization of the country's public administration, as well as for his overall management of the Greek economy, with Greece being named the Top Economic Performer for 2022 and 2023 by The Economist.
+During Mitsotakis's first term as prime minister, he received praise for his pro-European and technocratic governance, his handling of the COVID-19 pandemic in Greece, and was credited with the modernization and digitalization of the country's public administration, as well as for his overall management of the Greek economy, with Greece being named the Top Economic Performer for 2022 and 2023 by The Economist.
 This was in particular due to Greece in 2022 being able to repay ahead of schedule the 2.7 billion euros ($2.87 billion) of loans owed to Eurozone countries under the first bailout it received during the decade-long debt crisis, along with being on the verge of reaching an investment-grade rating.
-Mitsotakis has also received criticism, as during his term Greece experienced heightened corruption, and a deterioration of freedom of the press.
+Mitsotakis also received criticism, as during his term Greece experienced heightened corruption, and a deterioration of freedom of the press.
 His term was marred by the Novartis corruption scandal, the 2022 wiretapping scandal, and the Tempi Train crash.
 Additionally, he has received both praise and criticism for his handling of migration, including support and aid from the European Union, but criticism from journalists and activists for pushbacks, which his government has denied.